Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-The cut of beef that come from the beef tenderloin is known as the filet mignon.
+The cut of beef that beef tenderloin comes from is known as the filet mignon.
 I suppose you could call it a filet mignon roast, but the more technical term is a beef tenderloin.
-So yes, the beef tenderloin is the same as the filet mignon except the beef tenderloin is the whole cut of meat while individual portions are known as filet mignon.
+So yes, it is the same as the filet mignon except the beef tenderloin is the whole cut of meat while individual portions are known as filet mignon.

-Since the beef tenderloin cut is on the smaller side both volume and weight wise in comparison to other cuts of beef like the sirloin or ribeye it can run on the more expensive side.
-You will usually pay in between $25 and $30 a pound for a prime grade of it.
+Since this cut is on the smaller side in both volume and weight-wise in comparison to other cuts of beef, like the sirloin or ribeye, it can run on the more expensive side.
+You will usually pay between $25 and $35 a pound for a prime grade of it.

 There are different ways of cooking a beef tenderloin and I find by searing it up in a pan first in oil and higher temperatures to create a brown outer crust and then cooking it at lower temperatures in the oven renders the perfectly cooked finished product.
-Here are some basic rules of thumb when it comes to cooking it by the pound.
+Here are some basic rules of thumb when it comes to cooking it by the pound after searing.

 There are several great ways to cook a beef tenderloin and here are my favorites.

-- Pan Seared – After trussing and seasoning your beef tenderloin you will simply roast it in a small amount of oil until it’s browned on all sides and the desired internal temperature is achieved.
+- Pan-Seared – After trussing and seasoning it you will simply roast it in a small amount of oil until it’s browned on all sides and the desired internal temperature is achieved.

 - Sous Vide – If you haven’t cooked with sous vide, you’ve been missing out.
 Sous vide has the power to take a lower grade cut of beef and turn it into a $100 steak.
 It’s a process of infusing flavors into the steak while cooking it in a bag submerged in water at low temperatures.
 You can then sear it in some oil in a pan before slicing and serving.

 - When it comes to starting this recipe you want to truss the meat using butcher’s twine, see the above video for how to truss.
 This helps to seal in the juices while it is roasting making it extremely tender and flavorful.